j2objc-contrib/j2objc-gradle/FAQ.md

 Some common misconfigurations can cause numerous Gradle errors.

-1. First make sure you have a supported version of j2objc and Xcode (see [README.md](README.md) for our current supported versions) installed locally, and that your J2OBJC_HOME property is set correctly to the distribution directory of j2objc.
+1. First make sure you have a supported version of j2objc and tasde (see [README.md](README.md) for our current supported versions) installed locally, and that your J2OBJC_HOME property is set correctly to the distribution directory of j2objc.
 This _is not_ the source repository root for j2objc.
 The distribution